microsoft/vscode-jshint/jshint/README.md

 1. The value of the `jshintConfig` attribute in a `package.json` file located in the current directory or any parent of the current directory.
 1. A `.jshintrc` file located in the current directory or any parent of the current directory.
 1. A `.jshintrc` file located in the user's home directory.
 1. The values specified within `jshint.options` in the user or workspace settings.
+By default `jshint.options` is empty.

 In order to disable jshint for a workspace specify `"jshint.enable" : false` in the workspace settings. jshint is enabled by default.